Skip to main content

 • Default performance thresholds can be defined for each scale unit

-• Thresholds are adjustable at the assignment level, allowing robust and flexible outcome measurement
+• Thresholds are adjustable at the assignment-level, allowing robust and flexible outcome measurement

 • This supports varied assessment strategies while maintaining institutional consistency